 When the Gross Vehicle Weight Rating (GVWR) is ignored, integral components wear out much faster.

 Crash testing is not the only criteria for determining safety in limousines.
-Non-certified coachbuilders who ignore federal standards and weight ratings often build vehicles that will not stop or steer safely and effectively.
+Non-certified coach builders and upfitters who ignore federal standards and weight ratings often build vehicles that will not stop or steer safely and effectively.

-By working directly with Lincoln and Cadillac, certified coachbuilders create safer, more dependable products for limousine buyers and the public.
+By working directly with Mercedes-Benz, Lincoln, and Cadillac, certified coach builders and upfitters create safer, and more dependable products for limousine buyers and the public.

 (2) IS YOUR WARRANTY INTACT

-If a limousine is not built by an authorized participant in either the Lincoln Qualified Vehicle Modifier (QVM) or Cadillac Master Coachbuilder (CMC) program, the end user will have trouble with his/her warranty.
+If a limousine is not built by an authorized participant in either the Lincoln Qualified Vehicle Modifier (QVM), Mercedes-Benz Expert Upfitter, or Cadillac Master coach builder (CMC) program, the end user will have trouble with his/her warranty.